~ Carny Lingo ~

 Whale Show — A trailer or rail car equipped to display the frozen or preserved carcass of a whale.

 Wheel — The Ferris Wheel is just called "the wheel."
-Since it's visible from most of the lot, the wheel operator puts out the ride's lights at a signal from the office, indicating that the other rides, joints and concessions can close for the night.
+Since it's visible from most of the lot, at closing time the wheel operator puts out the ride's lights at a signal from the office, indicating that the other rides, joints and concessions can close for the night.

 Whistling Gopher — A mark who departs with a whistle of disbelief after he hears the price of your ride or show or product.